 Let’s say you want to become a video game developer.
 You can begin by learning how to code.
 This is often a skill people learn independently or through coding bootcamps, rather than through colleges.

-If you are unsure as to what minor you should go for, consider applying for internships in the job you wish to work.
-While working as an intern, you gain first-hand experience of what the job entails and can figure out what the best accompanying minor would be for you.
+If you are unsure as to what minor you should go for, consider applying for internships for your main career goal.
+Most programs will require students to accomplish internships where they can gain hands-on experience in real-world tasks.
+While working as an intern, you gain first-hand experience of what the job entails.
+This helps you figure out the best accompanying minor be for you.

 Degree: Undergraduate or Graduate?

 While a graduate degree may look fancy, it isn’t necessary to pursuing a career in computer programming.
 An undergraduate degree will give you as much an edge you need and put you ahead of the competition.

 If you decide to shoot for an undergraduate degree, you are looking at much less time spent in college.
 On average, a bachelor’s degree takes two years to earn (after completing general education requirements).